muchimi/JoystickGremlinEx/docs/usage.md

 ![mouse input](assets/mouse_input.png)

-In GremlinEx, mouse inputs are available through the keyboard device and GremlinEx supports five mouse buttons, and adds four more for wheel up/down and wheel left/right.
+In GremlinEx, mouse inputs are available through the keyboard/mouse device.
+GremlinEx supports all five mouse buttons, and adds four more for wheel up/down and wheel left/right respectively.
 The left button is mouse 1, the right button is mouse 2, the middle button is mouse 3.
 Buttons 4 and 5 are sometimes known as the forward and back buttons on the mouse.

 ### Available inputs